 Hanover School Division strives to maintain a positive, cooperative relationship with news media representatives.
 The news media are important community partners, providing accurate, relevant, and timely information regarding decisions, activities and concerns.
 Media coverage informs our communities and increases public awareness of education.

-Board Chair, Ron Falk is the official spokesperson for the Board of Trustees of Hanover School Division.
+Board Chair, Rick Peters is the official spokesperson for the Board of Trustees of Hanover School Division.
 The Board Chair will address matters of governance, and issues related to the Board of Trustees.

-Superintendent-CEO, Randy Dueck is the official spokesperson for Hanover School Division.
-The Superintendent-CEO will address matters related to the operations of the Division, general inquiries and/or critical incidents.
-The Superintendent-CEO may defer comments on specific matters to administrators or professional staff.
+Superintendent/CEO, Shelley Amos is the official spokesperson for Hanover School Division.
+The Superintendent/CEO will address matters related to the operations of the Division, general inquiries and/or critical incidents.
+The Superintendent/CEO may defer comments on specific matters to administrators or professional staff.

 Request for Information and Interviews

-All media inquiries must first be directed through the Communications Manager, who will act as the official liaison and primary contact for media.
+All media inquiries must first be directed through the HSD Communications Office (official liaison and primary contact for media).
 This includes requests for interviews with employees (administrators, teachers, and staff), students, as well for information on division or school events, policies, and procedures.
 In order to protect the privacy of our students and employees, media representatives are not permitted on school grounds without prior approval.

-Our expectation is that media will not discuss/negotiate potential interviews with our employees, or gain their consent for interviews, prior to receiving authorization to do so.
-All such requests must first be directed to Hanover School Division.
-This is necessary to ensure protection of employee privacy, and to allow for review of the request by supervisory personnel and/or school administration.
+Our expectation is that media will not discuss/negotiate potential interviews with our employees or gain their consent for interviews, prior to receiving authorization to do so.
+All such requests should be directed to Hanover School Division.
+This is necessary to ensure protection of employee privacy, and to allow for review of the request by supervisory personnel and/or school administration (principal).

 Principals may choose to invite media to school events, or request coverage of school stories of interest.
 In such instances, media are not required to request additional permission of access from Hanover School Division.